 Stevens

-By far the best part of this stop is the new Syllabus for Stevens Art in Transit piece, which features fake slate books with titles like “Mathematically Impossible Mammals,” “Writing Legibly,” “Suspicious Sonnets and Their Secrets,” “How to Be Truly Ironic,” and “Hiccups and Hickeys: The Dangers of Failed Romances.”
+By far the best part of this stop is the Syllabus for Stevens Art in Transit piece, which features fake slate books with titles like “Mathematically Impossible Mammals,” “Writing Legibly,” “Suspicious Sonnets and Their Secrets,” “How to Be Truly Ironic,” and “Hiccups and Hickeys: The Dangers of Failed Romances.”

 Stevens does offer a connection to the Downtown Line, so if you need to head up to Bukit Panjang or out to Changi Airport, this is one option for getting to those places.